MathurUtkarsh/Video-Captioning-Using-LSTM-and-Keras/README.md

  <li> Beam search and Greedy search</li>
  </ul>

-Greedy search selects the most likely word at each step in the output sequence.
-Beam search algorithm selects multiple alternatives for an input sequence at each timestep based on conditional probability.
+The greedy search algorithm chooses the word with the highest probability at each step of generating the output sequence.
+In contrast, the beam search algorithm considers multiple alternative words at each timestep based on their conditional probabilities.

-To get more information on these search algorithms check out this <a href="https://machinelearningmastery.com/beam-search-decoder-natural-language-processing/">post</a>
+For a more detailed understanding of these search algorithms, you can refer to this informative <a href="https://machinelearningmastery.com/beam-search-decoder-natural-language-processing/">blog post</a>.

 <h3 id="Performance">Performance of both algorithms on testing data</h3>
 <table>